Western world

 The countries that are considered constituents of the West vary according to perspective rather than their geographical location.
 Countries like Australia and New Zealand, located in the Eastern Hemisphere are included in modern definitions of the Western world, as these regions and others like them have been significantly influenced by the British—derived from colonization, and immigration of Europeans—factors that grounded such countries to the West.
-Depending on the context and the historical period in question, Russia was sometimes seen as a part of the West, and at other times juxtaposed with it, as well as endorsing anti-Western sentiment.
+Depending on the context and the historical period in question, Russia has sometimes been seen as a part of the West, and at other times juxtaposed with it, as well as endorsing anti-Western sentiment.
 The United States became more prominently featured in the conceptualizations of the West as it rose as a great power, amidst the development of communication–transportation technologies like the telegraph and railroads "shrinking" the distance between both the Atlantic Ocean shores.

-At some times between the 18th century and the mid-20th century, prominent countries in the West such as the United States, Canada, Brazil, Argentina, Australia, and New Zealand have been envisioned by some as ethnocracies for Whites.
-Racism is claimed as a contributing factor to Western European colonization of the New World, which today constitutes much of the geographical Western world and is split between Global North and Global South.
+At some times between the 18th century and the mid-20th century, prominent countries in the West, such as the United States, Canada, Brazil, Argentina, Australia, and New Zealand, have been envisioned by some as ethnocracies for Whites.
+Racism is claimed as a contributing factor to Western European colonization of the New World, which today constitutes much of the geographical Western world-split between Global North and Global South.
 Starting from the late 1960s, certain parts of the Western world have become notable for their diversity due to immigration and changes in fertility rates.
-The idea of "the West" over the course of time has evolved from a directional concept to a socio-political concept—temporalized and rendered as a concept of the future bestowed with notions of progress and modernity.
+The idea of "the West" over the course of time has evolved from a directional concept to a socio-political concept, temporalized and rendered as a concept of the future bestowed with notions of progress and modernity.